 However, in terms of macroeconomic aggregates, the situation has not improved tremendously.
 The levels of sovereign debt in the Euro area have remained high, reaching 90% of GDP.
 Interventions in the form of Quantitative Easing (QE) or the Asset Purchase Program (APP) might have led to a decrease of yields in the Eurozone; however, whilst lowering yield leads to lower sovereign borrowing costs, it has very little to do with the high levels of accumulated debt which constrain and limit fiscal manoeuvrability.
 Nonetheless, ‘debt suitability is still sensitive to economic shocks’.

 It took the Eurozone four and six years longer than the US and the UK, respectively, to make up for the GDP losses caused by the GFC (Figure 1).
 On average, the Eurozone has grown at a slower rate than Japan, UK and the US since the GFC.
 In terms of the labour market, although unemployment has been very high across the EU, the situation is worst in countries like Greece and Italy where around 20% of the labour force has been unemployed.
 The high and persistent levels of unemployment are a major issue for Europe’s long-term economic prospect.
-Perhaps, in Keynes’ words, ‘the outstanding faults of the economic society in which we live are its failure to provide for full employment and its arbitrary and inequitable distribution of wealth and incomes’.
-A notable point requires emphasis here: in the presence of very high unemployment, slow growth and huge sovereign debt, expecting productivity growth to shoot-off is a flight of fancy.

 The sluggish recovery implies it may take even a few more years for some countries (Greece, Spain and Italy) to catch-up with their pre-crisis GDP.
 Once what was perceived to be a lost decade (a term initially used for Japan by Hayashi and Prescott) now seems to be more than that, causing fears of a lost generation or even a ‘new normal’ altogether.
 As Larry Summers pointed out, there have been potential GDP losses of over €1 trillion since 2008; Figure 2 clearly depicts this point.
 Is this the new normal, or can efforts be made to make up for the losses or at least regain the pre-crisis trajectory?